trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 [^11]: “Füttern im Zoo von heute an verboten”. _Tagesspiegel_, 31.03.1960.

-[^12]:  On the figure of the “Tierfreund”, cf. Christina Wessely. _Löwenbaby._ Berlin: Matthes & Seitz, 2019; Nastasja Klothmann. _Gefühlswelten im Zoo: Eine Emotionsgeschichte 1900-1945_.
+[^12]:  On the figure of the ‘Tierfreund’ cf. Christina Wessely. _Löwenbaby._ Berlin: Matthes & Seitz, 2019; Nastasja Klothmann. _Gefühlswelten im Zoo: Eine Emotionsgeschichte 1900-1945_.
 Bielefeld: transcript, 2015: 201-220.

 [^13]: Anonymous letter to the management of the Zoological Garden Berlin, 11.04.1960, AZGB O 0/1/112.
 Direct quotes have been translated into English for clarity’s sake.